junxit/us-congress-bills-110/metadata.md

 - 2007-05-22 — Placed on the House Calendar, Calendar No. 64.
 - 2007-05-22 — The House Committee on Rules reported an original measure, H. Rept.
 110-165, by Mr. Arcuri.
 - 2007-05-22 — The House Committee on Rules reported an original measure, H. Rept.
 110-165, by Mr. Arcuri.
+- 2007-05-23 — Considered as privileged matter. (consideration: CR H5644-5647)
+- 2007-05-23 — DEBATE - The House proceeded with one hour of debate on H. Res.
+429.
+- 2007-05-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-23 — On agreeing to the resolution Agreed to by the Yeas and Nays: 228 - 198 (Roll no. 403). (text: CR H5644)
+- 2007-05-23 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 228 - 198 (Roll no. 403).(text: CR H5644)
+- 2007-05-23 — The previous question was ordered without objection. (consideration: CR H5646)